Bandr-Mohammed/webpage-for-robot-control/README.md

 ## Step one: Download the files

-Make sure the uploaded files are downloaded.
+Make sure the uploaded files are downloaded. (without the screenshots)

 ## Step two: Create a database